Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/transform/duplication/introduction.rst

 See the example below.

-This copy is a new object, which shares some data-blocks with the original object (by default, all the Materials, Textures, and Ipos), but which has copied others, like the mesh, for example.
+This copy is a new object, which shares some data-blocks with the original object (by default, all the Materials, Textures, and F-Curves), but which has copied others, like the mesh, for example.
 This is why this form of duplication is sometimes called "shallow link", because not all data-blocks are shared; some of them are "hard copied"!